OfqualGovUK/ofqual-register-prototype/README.md

-# Prototype for Ofqual's Register of Requlated Qualifications
+# Prototype for Ofqual's Register of Regulated Qualifications

 This prototype is to test user-centred design solutions relating to the redevelopment of Ofqual's Register of Regulated Qualifications.
 Key priorities are to: